huilam/ollama-skills4j/README.md

 ## ollama-skills4j

-An Simple Ollama Skills framework for Java.
+A Simple Ollama Skills framework for Java.

 Built on top of [Ollama4J](https://github.com/ollama4j/ollama4j) and implemented in Core Java, this library provides a lightweight, easy-to-use framework with a footprint of **less than 6MB**.